Festival of Food, Drink & Rhubarb at Wakefield Precinct

 Why rhubarb?
 We’re glad you asked.
 Wakefield is part of the Rhubarb Triangle, an area of West Yorkshire that has grown the best quality forced rhubarb for hundreds of years.
 It’s so good Yorkshire Forced Rhubarb has received protected name status alongside other famous delicacies such as Parma Ham and Champagne.

 Rhubarb becomes stalk of the town every February as the city comes alive with a vibrant celebration of the pink vegetable.
-The Wakefield Festival of Food, Drink & Rhubarb returns from 17 – 19 February 2017 (dates to be confirmed) where the city centre streets will be bursting with colourful market stalls selling speciality food and drink with an abundance of tasty samples to try.
+The Wakefield Festival of Food, Drink & Rhubarb returns from 17 – 19 February 2017 where the city centre streets will be bursting with colourful market stalls selling speciality food and drink with an abundance of tasty samples to try.

-Step inside the cosy demonstration marquee and watch as talented chefs create delectable rhubarb dishes, you’ll be amazed how much can be done with a few sticks of rhubarb.
-Give your taste buds a treat as you head outside and sample delicious street food.
-Pop into one of the local cafes and restaurants offering special rhubarb themed menus, a rhubarb afternoon tea is a festival favourite not to miss!
+We're excited to announce that 'the nation's favourite French chef' Jean-Cristophe Novelli will be joining us at the festival this year as well as Rachel Green - star of ITV Yorkshire’s Flying Cook.
+Step inside the cosy demonstration marquee and watch as our superb talented chefs create delectable rhubarb dishes, you’ll be amazed at how much can be done with a few sticks of rhubarb.
+Give your taste buds a treat as you head outside and sample delicious street food and pop into one of the local cafes and restaurants offering special rhubarb themed dishes.

-Lively street entertainment, guided walks and lots of fun for the little ones will ensure the Wakefield Festival of Food, Drink & Rhubarb is a fun day out for the whole family.
+With lively street entertainment, a family rhubarb trail, guided walks, and lots rhubarb related fun Wakefield Festival of Food, Drink & Rhubarb promises to be a fantastic day out for everyone.

 Why not make a weekend of it?
 You’ll certainly need longer than a day to explore the other exciting things Wakefield has to offer.
 Head back to our homepage to find out more.